 When I was planning to buy a snowboard in India, right after my visit to Gulmarg, I almost got a sticker shocker after finding that someone in Manali was selling his 4-year-old snowboard for 35,000 Rupees.

-“If a used one costs 35k, how much a new one would be” I wondered.
+“If a used one cost 35k, how much a new one would be” I wondered.

 And then Decathlon happened…

 Snowboard Price In India

 No wonder, Decathlon stores have revolutionized the sports and adventure scene in India.
 Their products, though may not be of top quality, are at least affordable.
 They have allowed people in India to try different sports, that they once only dreamed of.
 I’ve seen kids in my neighbourhood, in Delhi, chasing each other on skateboards — something that only felt like a foresighted dream.

 So when renting a snowboard in Manali and other places and buying one seemed unreal to me, Decathlon’s Wed’ze came as a messiah in my life.

 At only 9000 Rupees Decathlon was selling a brand-new snowboard.
 The binding cost 4000 and the snowboard boots — another 5000.
-With a helmet costing 1800 Rupees, I was ready with all the necessary safety snowboarding equipment in under 20,000 Rupees.
+With a helmet costing 1800 Rupees, I was ready with all the necessary safety snowboarding equipment for under 20,000 Rupees.

 [Disclaimer: I wasn’t paid for writing a review for Decathlon, which may otherwise feel after reading this article.
 All recommendations and experiences are solely personal]

 Snowboarding In India: Where To Learn

 Learning snowboarding in India isn’t tough at all and requires only a few hours of coaching.
 Once you know the basics (that you can learn by watching youtube videos too) all you need is practice and gain self-confidence.
 Though a proper certification will, of course, help you in the long run as you can then take part in skiing or snowboarding competitions and even teach it, for fun runs, you don’t need certification at all.

 When I initially bought my snowboard, I decided to learn snowboarding in Gulmarg — for Gulmarg is believed to have some of the best ski slopes in India.
 But given the high accommodation prices during winter in Gulmarg and the expensive chairlift, I gave up the idea.